 - Darryl Woods Sr., activist and returning citizen.

-In March 2021, the Wayne State University Journal of Law in Society held it’s annual symposium in partnership with the Levin Center at Wayne Law.
+In March 2021, the Wayne State University Journal of Law in Society held it’s annual symposium in partnership with the Levin Center for Oversight and Democracy.
 The Symposium was entitled “Opioid Paradigms: How Crisis Can Inform Change” and held three panels on three consecutive days addressing issues of access to addiction medical care, justice reforms as well as public health policy changes to tackle the opioid crisis.

 Panel 1: “Access to Addiction Medical Care” – March 10, 2021